Normalizations and misspecification in skill formation models: Skill formation models

 \end{enumerate}

 \end{assumption}

 Part (a) imposes common independence assumptions on the measurement errors.
 Importantly, $I_t$ and $\theta_t$ are not independent and $I_t$ may be endogenous and contemporaneously correlated with $\eta_{\theta,t}$.
 Part (b) is a standard restriction, part (c) is needed because all measurement equations contain an intercept, and part (d) ensures that the skills actually affect the measures.
 Part (e) requires that skills and investment are correlated in some time periods.
 Sufficient conditions are that $cov(\ln \theta_{t+1}, \ln \theta_t) \neq 0$ and $cov(\ln I_{t+1}, \ln I_t) \neq 0$ for all $t$.
-Notice that under parts (a) and (d) zero covariances of the latent variables are identified because, for example, $cov(\ln \theta_{t}, \ln \theta_s) = 0$ if and only if $cov( Z_{\theta,t,1}, Z_{\theta,s,1}) = 0$.
+Under parts (a) and (d) zero covariances of the latent variables are identified because, for example, $cov(\ln \theta_{t}, \ln \theta_s) = 0$ if and only if $cov( Z_{\theta,t,1}, Z_{\theta,s,1}) = 0$.
 Notice that I only require two measures in each period.
-One can drop this assumption by assuming that three measures are available.
+One can drop part (e) by assuming that three measures are available.
 Part (f) contains weak regularity conditions needed for nonparametric identification of the distributions of skills and investment and that hold for most common distributions.
-Part (g) is a mild support condition that ensures sufficient variation of $(\theta_{t},I_{t},Y_t)$ and rules out colinarity.
-Part (h) implies that $Y_t$ can serve as an instrument and identification can be achieved using a control function argument as in \shortciteN{AMN:19}.
-Linearity of the conditional mean function can be relaxed and one could allow for more flexible functional forms.
+Part (g) is a mild support condition that ensures sufficient variation of $(\theta_{t},I_{t},Y_t)$.
+Part (h) implies that $Y_t$ can serve as an instrument with identification based on a control function argument, as in \shortciteN{AMN:19}.
+Linearity of the conditional mean function can be relaxed to allow for more flexible functional forms.
 Exogenous investment is a special case with $\kappa_{t} = 0$.

-Under parts (a)--(e) of Assumption \ref{a:baseline} we get the following result. \begin{lemma} Suppose that parts (a)--(e) of Assumption \ref{a:baseline} hold.
+Under parts (a)--(f) of Assumption \ref{a:baseline} we get the following result. \begin{lemma} Suppose that parts (a)--(f) of Assumption \ref{a:baseline} hold.
 Then the joint distribution of

 is point identified conditional on $\{Y_t\}_{t=0}^{T-1}$. \end{lemma}